What is a Successful Teenager?

 Defining success is tricky, especially when it comes to your teenager.

-These are uncomfortable questions for both you and your daughter.
+These are uncomfortable questions for both you and your teen.
 Here’s why.

 This culture defines success in terms of ranking from the highest to the lowest.

 - She has a lot of friends and a cute boyfriend.

 - Got the starring role in the musical